Unconventional bosonization of chiral quantum wires coupled through a point-contact driven out of equilibrium: BOSONIZATION SCHEME

 \subsection{General formalism}

-Because the Hamiltonian under consideration has a linear dispersion it is expected that one should be able to express the low-energy degrees of freedom in terms of bosons.
+Because the fermions have a linear dispersion, it is expected that one should be able to express the low-energy degrees of freedom in terms of bosons.
 The Fourier transform of the right mover density is,

-where $\rho^{R}_{q} = \sum_{k} c^{\dagger}_{k} c_{k+q}$.
+where $\rho^{R}_{q} = \sum_{k} :c^{\dagger}_{k,R} c_{k+q,R} :$ .
 The commutator of the densities is